 When a storm brings snow, ice, freezing rain, flooding or other hazardous conditions to Frederick County or an emergency situation occurs, care for safety may necessitate closing schools, dismissing early or opening them later than usual in the morning.

 If weather conditions occur that make it obvious our schools will not be able to operate the following day, an announcement for the next day is sent out on the FCPS Rapid Communications System and is communicated to radio and television stations.
 If the situation is uncertain or a storm develops during the night, the decision is not made and announced until early the following morning.
 A decision for the county must be made no later than 5:30 a.m. in order for announcements to be made in a timely manner.

 How the Decision Is Made

 The assistant superintendent for administration, director of transportation and other transportation employees check weather and road conditions in different sections of the county.
 They also coordinate with the highway department, public safety officials and each other.
-In addition, school officials take a firsthand look by driving some county school-bus routes.
-The next step may involve checking with other school superintendents, particularly those in Winchester City, Clarke, Shenandoah, and Warren counties.
+In addition, school officials take a firsthand look by driving some county school bus routes.
+The next step may involve checking with other school superintendents, particularly those in Winchester as well as, Clarke, Shenandoah, and Warren counties.
 Finally, a recommendation from the assistant superintendent for administration and the director of transportation is presented to the superintendent, and a final decision is made.